-Page Summary: Clips, quotes & links from Science Journal Reports & by Doctors & Dietitians on the Health Benefits of Soy: Lower Rates of Heart Disease, Less Cancer (of Prostate, Breast, Ovaries, Endometrium), Reduced Inflammation, Improved Bone Health, Improved Cognition; Reports on the Long Lifespans & Good Health of the Californian Adventists & Okinawan People who consume Soy.
+Page Summary: Clips, quotes & links from 60+ Reports in Science Journals & by Doctors & Dietitians on the Health Benefits of Soy: Lower Rates of Heart Disease, Less Cancer (of Prostate, Breast, Ovaries, Endometrium), Reduced Inflammation, Improved Bone Health, Improved Cognition; Reports on the Long Lifespans & Good Health of the Californian Adventists & Okinawan People who consume Soy.

 Negative Claims about Soy are Debunked eg. phytoestrogen is not estrogen (which is actually found in meat & dairy); soy products do not affect testosterone levels; concerns about thyroid health & childhood development are addressed; plus articles about how most soy is fed to livestock animals; and debunkings of those behind anti-soy campaigns; overall dispelling the misinformation about soy foods.